ShivanDesai/inv_sim/Readme.md

     * Spacy / NLTK for named entity recognition and catagorization.
     * Numpy and pandas for processing of extracted data.

+# Team
+1. Shivan Desai - Will be working on frontend design and functionality implementations.
+2. Samik Biswas - Handling image upscaling, segmentation, OCR and NER.
+3. Shubhangi Yadav - Planning and implementing backend solutions along with security authentication and data validation.
+4. Rajeev Sebastian - Integrating different parts of the project and interfacing between different technologies.

 ###### Original Professor Feedback :-
 Name entity recognition using OCR from a invoice